Geometric median and robust estimation in Banach spaces

-Here, $\mb L$ is a bounded, closed, convex subset of a set of all $D\times D$ symmetric matrices. \begin{remark} All results of this subsection extend to the case of unbounded $\mb L$ and non-isotropic subgaussian design.
-However, our assumptions still cover important examples and yield less technical statements; see Theorem 9.3 in \cite{Koltchinskii2011Oracle-inequali00} for details on the general case.
-Results for the arbitrary rectangular matrices follow from the special case discussed here, see the remark on page 202 of \cite{Koltchinskii2011Oracle-inequali00}. \end{remark}
+\begin{remark} All results of this subsection extend to the case of unbounded $\mb L$ and non-isotropic sub-Gaussian design.
+However, our assumptions still cover important examples and yield less technical statements; see Theorem~9.3 in \cite {Koltchinskii2011Oracle-inequali00} for details on the general case.
+Results for the arbitrary rectangular matrices follow from the special case discussed here, see the remark on page 202 of \cite {Koltchinskii2011Oracle-inequali00}. \end{remark}

 We proceed by recalling the performance guarantees for $\hat A_\eps$.
-Let $R_\mb L:=\sup\limits_{A\in \mb L}\|A\|_1$, and define
+Let $R_\mb L:=\sup_{A\in\mb L}\|A\|_1$, and define

-\begin{theorem}[Theorem 9.4 in \cite{Koltchinskii2011Oracle-inequali00}] There exist constants $c,C$ with the following property: let $\kappa:=\log\log_2 (D R_\mb L)$, and assume that $t\geq 1$ is such that $t_{n,D}\leq cn$, where $t_{n,D}:=(t+\kappa)\log n+\log(2D)$.
-Define the event $\m E:=\l\{\eps\geq 2\|\Theta\|_\op\r\}$.
-The following bound holds with probability $\geq \Pr\l(\m E\r)-e^{-t}$:
+\begin{theorem}[(Theorem~9.4 in \cite{Koltchinskii2011Oracle-inequali00})] There exist constants $c$, $C$ with the following property: let $\kappa:=\log\log_2 (D R_\mb L)$, and assume that $t\geq1$ is such that $t_{n,D}\leq cn$, where $t_{n,D}:=(t+\kappa)\log n+\log(2D)$.
+Define the event $\m E:= \{\eps\geq2\|\Theta\|_\op \}$.
+The following bound holds with probability $\geq\Pr (\m E )-\mathrm{e}^{-t}$: